Table of contents

 Again, right-click > Run as administrator can fix weird permission errors.

 Some antivirus tools (like Malwarebytes or Kaspersky) block Audials’ background processes.
 Try disabling real-time protection briefly to test.
-If that works, add Audials to the exception list.
+If it works, great—make sure to add Audials to the exception list so it stays that way.

 Sometimes, Audials isn’t broken, it’s just confused.
 I’ve had sessions where the software launched fine, but just wouldn’t detect the video.
 Or it recorded… nothing.
 Often, the culprit was a small setting or my shaky Wi-Fi.